Apply Now

 What support will I receive?

-What does the timetable look like?
+What does the Primary course timetable look like?

 The timetable is different for Primary and Secondary.
 The Primary timetable layers in subject knowledge training session with placement days.
 This is designed to increase your subject knowledge and align to trainee teaching confidence as the course moves through the year.
 We have week blocks of training interspersed between weeks of placement so trainees are able to timely apply what they are learning.
 As the course moves through each term, the placement weeks increase and the training days decrease.

+The timetable is different for Primary and Secondary.
 Our Secondary timetable operates a 4 day placement week with a training day once per week.
 This training day includes subject knowledge, professional practice, behaviour management.
 This pattern ensures secondary trainees are fully immersed in their subject and department.

 In addition to this, there are ten university days spread out over the Autumn and Spring terms.